 educational assessment, educational leadership, school administration, leadership preparation, administrative assessment

 Educational Administration and Supervision | Educational Assessment, Evaluation, and Research | Educational Leadership

 Charles, J. E., Cheung, R., & Rosekrans, K. (2019).
 Performance Assessment of Aspiring School Leaders Grounded in an Epistemology of Practice: A Case Study.
-International Council of Professors of Educational Leadership.
-Retrieved from https://educate.bankstreet.edu/faculty-staff/48
+International Council of Professors of Educational Leadership. https://educate.bankstreet.edu/faculty-staff/48